tombetthauser/module-7-welcome/README.md

 # Phase 2.5 - Peer Review

-Peer Review will start on Thursday of the first week of capstone everyday at 12:30 PT / 3:30 EST. This can also be viewed on the Google Calendar as well.
-Students will pair up with another student to review each other's code on what they worked on.
-Below are guidelines to help illustrate how peer review looks like.
+Peer Review will start on Thursday of the first week of capstone everyday after lunch, at 12:30 PT / 3:30 EST. This can also be viewed on the [Mod 7 Online Google Calender](https://calendar.google.com/calendar/u/0/embed?src=c_al83m9o7es4b69frh3mk41ia68@group.calendar.google.com&ctz=America/Los_Angeles) as well.
+Students will get assigned a pair, posted to Slack everyday, to review each other's code.
+Below are guidelines to help illustrate how peer review will work.

+> This exercise is helpful to practice remembering what your code does for when an interviewer or coworker asks you to explain parts of your code.
+Also this helps you practice _articulating_ your code which will **majorly** help you in interviews and on the job!

+## Steps:

+1. Choose who goes first.
+You each get 30 minutes and have a timer set up.
+2. Find a part of your code to walk through.
+    - Could be a part you are proud of, something new, your redux store, your routes, your components, your CSS, etc...
+    - Could be something you are only partially done making and then go into some basic "pseudocode" of what your next steps will be.
+        - Try to stay focused on code you do have, though.
+If your partner has a solution for a problem or something, it’s ok to discuss if it’s quick and write down notes (or plan to meet up afterward).
+3. Begin walking line by line, explaining the work flow of your code.
+    - You don't have to start at the very beginning of each file, but could choose which parts to go through.

+## Things to consider:

+1. This **IS NOT** time to debug or code.
+2. Both sides are responsible for getting equal time to review.
+3. Students are responsible to give and receive constructive feedback and commit to the exercise.
+4. IA’s will be jumping in rooms periodically to check progress and could possibly ask questions!

+## Tips:

+1. Write down notes of things you notice about your own code.
+     - Mistakes, things you missed, things you want to change, etc...
+2. Pay attention to the way your partner has coded things.
+    - Seeing how others code can give new ideas!
+Or solve a problem you already have!
+4. Ask clarifying questions of your partner when they are explaining.
+5. Take notice on how your partner read and understood your code so that you could gauge your work’s readability.
+6. If your partner did have a hard time reading a line/snippet of code, be sure to add comments to those to help you understand your code in the future.
+7. Take feedback as something constructive and helpful for improvement.(On the flip side, be aware of how you present constructive feedback)
+    3. Please use code-centric instead of human-centric language. _(refer back to AOO Week 2 Day 2 “Empathetic Communication” for a refresher!)_

 ---